insight-platform/Savant/docs/source/main_concepts/adapters.rst

 .. _default_connection_pattern:

-- Module binds the source endpoint to a pull socket.
+- Module binds the source endpoint to a router socket.
-- Source adapters are assumed to connect push sockets to the source endpoint.
+- Source adapters are assumed to connect dealer sockets to the source endpoint.
 - Module binds the sink endpoint to a publisher socket.
 - Sink adapters are assumed to connect subscriber sockets to the sink endpoint.